Michelle Sinkgraven Therapy

 Frequently Asked Questions

 My market rates are listed below.
-See my equitable pricing model to see the full range of options including Collective Care Rate and Reduced Rate pricing.
+See my equitable pricing model to see the full range of options including Community Care Rate and Reduced Rate pricing.

-50-minute sessions in-person or virtual using EMDR or more traditional talk-therapy with elements of EMDR, Internal Family Systems (IFS or “parts” work) with a somatic lens woven in.
-This is offered at the market rate of $230.
+45-minute sessions in-person or virtual using EMDR or more traditional talk-therapy with elements of EMDR, Internal Family Systems (IFS or “parts” work) with a somatic lens woven in.
+This is offered at the market rate of $250.

 Extended 90-minute sessions in-person or virtual for those who want to work intensively with EMDR or prefer longer sessions at a rate of $450 per session.